-- support and help the learner practise their skills on the job. - be a role model for the learner. - know the organisation's policies and procedures. - provide the learner with useful feedback during training, coaching, and verification. - evaluate the learner's progress and let the assessor know about the learner's progress. - sign off the evidence as being the learner's own work and make written comments on the learner's skills and knowledge on the job.
+- support and help the trainee practice their skills on the job. - be a role model for the trainee. - know the organisation's policies and procedures. - provide the trainee with useful feedback during training, coaching, and verification. - evaluate the trainee's progress and let the assessor know about the trainee's progress. - sign off the evidence as being the trainee's own work and make written comments on the trainee's skills and knowledge on the job.

-Therefore, the Evidence Verifier needs to ensure the learner is aware and prepared for their assessments.
-Ideally, they have undertaken the online Evidence Verifier training and have read the Evidence Verifier Guide.
+Therefore, the Evidence Verifier needs to ensure the trainee is aware and prepared for their assessments.
+Ideally, they have undertaken the online Evidence Verifier training and have read the Evidence Verifier Guide

-The learner is responsible for collecting and providing all the specified workplace documents or evidence requested.
+The trainee is responsible for collecting and providing all the specified workplace documents or evidence requested.
 The evidence that they collect must show that they have complied with: